 At Manchester, Moseley taught physics and carried out research work.
 He soon learned that he did not enjoy the teaching side of his job.

-After Moseley had been at Manchester for a year, Rutherford, very impressed with his work, offered him a research fellowship.
+After Moseley had been at Manchester for a year, Rutherford was sufficiently impressed with his work that he offered him a research fellowship.
 Moseley accepted this happily – it allowed him to concentrate all his attention on research and drop his teaching work.

 Henry Moseley’s Scientific Discoveries